dhutapratama/docs/valet.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Valet](https://github.com/laravel/valet) is a development environment for macOS minimalists.
-Laravel Valet configures your Mac to always run [Nginx](https://www.nginx.com/) in the background when your machine starts.
+[Lets Valet](https://github.com/laravel/valet) is a development environment for macOS minimalists.
+Lets Valet configures your Mac to always run [Nginx](https://www.nginx.com/) in the background when your machine starts.
 Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.test` domain to point to sites installed on your local machine.

-In other words, Valet is a blazing fast Laravel development environment that uses roughly 7 MB of RAM.
+In other words, Valet is a blazing fast Lets development environment that uses roughly 7 MB of RAM.
 Valet isn't a complete replacement for [Sail](/docs/{{version}}/sail) or [Homestead](/docs/{{version}}/homestead), but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

 Out of the box, Valet support includes, but is not limited to: